tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

     enabled: false
 ```

-If you want to leverage the `cert-manager.io` to handle certificates, like `Let's encrypt`, you need to provide the
+If you want to leverage `cert-manager.io` to handle certificates, like `Let's encrypt`, you need to provide the
 configured cluster issuer:

 ```yaml